Modern Piano Designs

 The standard 4’11” polished-wood piano case can be ordered in black, white, mahogany and walnut colors, and every Aire™ model has beautiful acrylic legs, lid, lyre, key cover and music stand.
 The clear elements make the piano look as if it’s floating on air, thus the name designated for this little beauty.

 Another innovator, Berlin resident, Daniel Barenboim has come out with a modern piano.
 The Barenboim piano, designed by Belgian instrument maker Chris Maene, and using Steinway components.
-Like Fazioli, he is more concentrated on what goes inside the piano than what is on the outside, so his contemporary piano has been designed with straight parallel strings instead of the diagonal-crossed ones of a standard piano.
+He is more concentrated on what goes inside the piano than what is on the outside, so his contemporary piano has been designed with straight parallel strings instead of the diagonal-crossed ones of a standard piano.
 The wooden soundboard veins go in different directions.
 The bridges, ribs and bracings are specially-designed and the hammers and strings (yellow brass rather than red brass) have been repositioned.

 The Barenboim piano reportedly has a different sound and one which must be played in a different way.
 He said.
 “It is a different relationship between the tip of the fingers and the key.
 And the pedaling … the transparency of the sound makes you rethink the use of the pedals.”

 Even though the piano industry has basically evolved for centuries, the changes came very gradually until the 20th Century.
 Now it seems that the piano revolution is here and rapid fire.
-Not only art case designs being modernized, but innovators like Paolo Fazioli and Barenboim are erupting on the scene, trying out new methods, new techniques and seeking the apex of modernity.
+Not only art case designs being modernized, but innovators like Barenboim are erupting on the scene, trying out new methods, new techniques and seeking the apex of modernity.

 So, in closing, I guess what we mean by “modern piano” is the result of piano makers and piano lovers everywhere collaborating to keep the incredible world of music as exciting and inspirational as it can possibly be.